scottish-government-design-system/designsystem.gov.scot/styles/colour-customisation/index.md

     content: 'Move "colour customisation" to the first level of navigation in "styles"'
     homepage: false
     url: /styles/colour-customisation
+  - date: 2023-06-08
+    content: Add information on images for data visualisation and various minor changes to simplify language used
+    url: /styles/images
+    homepage: false
 ---

 ## The extended palette